dkulsh/techwiddeep/content/english/blog/books/secrets-millionaire-mind.md

 - A leader says, “But it doesn’t work!”
 - A programmer replies, “But I did my part.”

-Leaders focus on outcomes; programmers on effort.
+**Leaders focus on outcomes; programmers on effort**.
 Unsurprisingly, leaders earn more.

-This mindset shift helps avoid victimhood.

 ##### No Rich Victims: Victims Don’t Get Rich; Rich Aren’t Victims